Horace Greeley: Presidential candidate

 Greeley resigned as editor of the Tribune for the campaign, and, unusually for the time, embarked on a speaking tour to bring his message to the people.
 As it was customary for candidates for major office not to actively campaign, he was attacked as a seeker after office.
 Nevertheless, in late July, Greeley (and others, such as former Ohio governor Rutherford B. Hayes) thought he would very likely be elected.
 Greeley campaigned on a platform of intersectional reconciliation, arguing that the war was over and the issue of slavery was resolved.
-It was time to restore normalcy and end the continuing military occupation of the South.
+He asserted that it was time to restore normalcy and end the continuing military occupation of the South.

 The Republican counterattack was well financed, accusing Greeley of support for everything from treason to the Ku Klux Klan.
 The anti-Greeley campaign was famously and effectively summed up in the cartoons of Thomas Nast, whom Grant later credited with a major role in his re-election.
 Nast's cartoons showed Greeley giving bail money for Jefferson Davis, throwing mud on Grant, and shaking hands with John Wilkes Booth across Lincoln's grave.
 The Crédit Mobilier scandal—corruption in the financing of the Union Pacific Railroad—broke in September, but Greeley was unable to take advantage of the Grant administration's ties to the scandal as he had stock in the railroad himself, and some alleged it had been given to him in exchange for favorable coverage.
+Grant wrote of Greeley, "He is a genius without common sense'".

 Greeley's wife Mary had returned ill from a trip to Europe in late June.
 Her condition worsened in October, and he effectively broke off campaigning after October 12 to be with her.
 She died on October 30, plunging him into despair a week before the election.
 Poor results for the Democrats in those states that had elections for other offices in September and October presaged defeat for Greeley, and so it proved.
 He received 2,834,125 votes to 3,597,132 for Grant, who secured 286 electors to 66 for Greeley.
 The editor-turned-candidate won only six states (out of 37): Georgia, Kentucky, Maryland, Missouri, Tennessee and Texas.